 How Farm Bureau Bank CD Rates Compare to Other Banks’

-The most competitive rates from Farm Bureau Bank come with the short-term CDs.
-For example, the rates for terms of less than one year are on par with he best short-term rates available.
+The most competitive rates from Farm Bureau Bank come with short-term CDs.
+For example, the rates for terms of less than one year are on par with the best short-term rates available.
 Rates for longer terms are not as competitive.
 Regardless of what term length you want, it’s a good idea to compare CD rates from a few banks before you open any accounts.

 A bank like Ally has competitive short-term rates.
 As with Farm Bureau Bank, Ally is an online bank and doesn’t have any physical branch locations.
 Ally also has no minimum deposit, which means you can open a CD even if you don’t have a lot of savings.